Introduction

 The rest of the story of his life, including the time he spent in Egypt because there was famine in Canaan, focused on obedience to God.
 He was a righteous man, and God made a special covenant with him.

-Not only would he have a longed for son with his barren wife, Sarah, but his descendants would be many.
-God promised that all nations of the world would be blessed through him.
-However, great strain developed when Abraham had a son with someone else.
+Not only would he have a longed for son with his very old, barren wife, Sarah, but his descendants would be many.
+God promised that all nations of the world would be blessed through him, and they have been over the centuries.
+But first great strain developed when Abraham had a son with someone else, in an effort to fulfill that promise himself.

 The drama and jealousy between the heir of promise, Isaac, and his half brother, has continued to this day.
 Ishmael by Hagar, Sarah’s Egyptian handmaiden, would make his home in Arabia, and become the father of Arabians.
 When man tries to fulfill God’s will through his own efforts, suffering results.